Montenegrin Cup

-The Montenegrin Cup (Montenegrin and Serbian: Kup Crne Gore) is the national football cup played in Montenegro, established in 2006.
-The winner of the cup is awarded a spot in the second qualifying round of the UEFA Europa League if they have not already gained a spot in the UEFA Champions League.
+The Montenegrin Cup (Montenegrin: Kup Crne Gore) is the national football cup played in Montenegro, established in 2006.
+The winner of the cup is awarded a spot in the first qualifying round of the UEFA Conference League if they have not already gained a spot in the UEFA Champions League.
+Most successful cup participant is Budućnost with five titles.

-Most successful participant until now was FK Rudar with four titles, followed by FK Budućnost with three and OFK Titograd who won it twice.

 History

 Before independence

 Since 1946, Montenegrin football clubs played in the SFR Yugoslavia football system, so in the period 1947-1992 they participated in Yugoslav Cup.
 From 1992 to 2006, teams from Montenegro played in the Cup competition of FR Yugoslavia and Serbia and Montenegro.
 Most successful participant was FK Budućnost, who played twice in the finals of Yugoslav Cup (1964-65 and 1976-77).

 First stage of Yugoslav Cup was Montenegrin Republic Cup, in which played clubs from lower-leagues.
 Competition was held from 1947 to 2006, and the winner qualified for Yugoslav Cup first stage.
 In Montenegrin Republic Cup played all non-First League clubs from the territory of Montenegro.